-Cultural and historic sites that may be threatened; and
+Cultural and historic sites that may be threatened.

-Cultural and historic sites that are under-represented;

 3.3.3 Enhance Public Awareness and Support

-Conduct education and outreach activities to share the ecological, social, and economic values of MPAs and MPA networks with local communities as well as members of the general public whomay never visit these remote areas;
+Conduct education and outreach activities to demonstrate and share the ecological, social, and economic values of MPAs and MPA networks with indigenous peoples and local communities as well as members of the general public and business communities who benefit from functioning Arctic ecosystems but may never visit these remote areas;

-Conserve and manage areas that provide compatibleopportunities for recreation and ecotourism; and
+Conserve and manage areas that provide compatible and sustainable opportunities for recreation and ecotourism; and

 Conserve and manage cultural and historic sites that provide opportunities for heritage tourism.

+3.3.4 Foster Coordination and Collaboration

+Conduct capacity development to improve MPA management effectiveness;

+Establish mechanisms for intergovernmental coordination and cooperation for MPA network management and planning;

+Identify priorities and opportunities for scientific cooperation; and

+Develop best practices for priority MPA management and planning issues.

 Key Definitions and Concepts